solana-foundation/solana-improvement-documents/proposals/0005-account-level-base-fees-with-frequency-incentive.md

 ## Technical Considerations

-I admitedly do not know enough about the structure of core components to know if this would even be possible, or how complex the changes would be if it is possible.
+I admittedly do not know enough about the structure of core components to know if this would even be possible, or how complex the changes would be if it is possible.
 However, the success of the proposal would certainly increase the ROI for validators and stakers significantly.